-Permission to use the meeting room in no way implies library endorsement of the goals or activities of any organization using the room.
+Permission to use the meeting rooms in no way implies library endorsement of the goals or activities of any organization using the room.

-Use of the room for library activities has first priority.
+Use of the room for library activities have first priority.

 Light refreshments (beverages, cookies, desserts) may be served with prior arrangements.
 Each group is responsible for leaving the room in the order in which it was found.
 Cleaning up the room after use includes stacking and storing the chairs and tables and removing trash from the premises.
 (Please bring your own trash bags.)

 The requesting group must sign an agreement (see attached use of meeting room form below) prior to each scheduled use, taking responsibility for general clean-up and payment for any damages.
 The room will be inspected by library personnel at the end of the meeting.

 Meetings may normally be scheduled during the following hours: Monday through Friday, 9:30 a.m. to 6:00 p.m.; [meeting should be completed by 5:30 to allow time to clean up and exit the building by 6:00] Saturday, 8:30 a.m. to 12:00 noon.
 (The library is closed on Sunday.)

 No charge will be made for the use of the library conference rooms.

 The Library Board of Trustees reserves the right, upon recommendation of the Library Director, to deny further use of the library conference room's to any group which does not adhere to the rules.